OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

      adaptable to emerging trends ans opportunities in the industry.

-    - Unemplyment rate/Competition for internships or entry-level positions - I would overcome this challenge by developing a strong resume and portfolio showcasing relevant skills, projects , and experiences, I would also network actively and leverage connections to undercover hiddent job opportunities or referral opportunities.
+    - UnemplOyment rate/Competition for internships or entry-level positions - I would overcome this challenge by developing a strong resume and portfolio showcasing relevant skills, projects , and experiences, I would also network actively and leverage connections to undercover hiddent job opportunities or referral opportunities.